 If your child lacks empathy or concern for the people he has hurt or if he hurts and is cruel to animals seek professional help.
 Similarly if your child’s aggression appears extreme and out of control at home or at school, or both, professional support is strongly recommended.

 If your child’s behaviors are extreme or out of control seek the support of a psychologist or other mental health professional.

 Or visit your local library or book store and find resources to help increase your understanding of aggressive behavior children and how to help.
-You can also contact Dr. O'Connor to find out more about aggressive behavior in children.

 Dr. O'Connor offers Psychological Testing Services which she tailors to fit the needs of aggressive behavior in children.